bloobsky/complain-it/README.md

 <h5>>This Project uses Semantic Versioning (https://semver.org/)</h5>

+-->0.2.8 -- Complain a job upload will not longer accept files other than images

 -->0.2.7 -- Added required fields in Complain a job form

 -->0.2.6 -- Added 'required' attribute in Contact Us Form